PowerLedger/powr/docs/src/staking/stake-accounts.md

 title: Stake Account Structure
 ---

-A stake account on Solana can be used to delegate tokens to validators on the network to potentially earn rewards for the owner of the stake account.
+A stake account on the Powerledger blockchain can be used to delegate tokens to validators on the network to potentially earn rewards for the owner of the stake account.
 Stake accounts are created and managed differently than a traditional wallet address, known as a _system account_.
-A system account is only able to send and receive SOL from other accounts on the network, whereas a stake account supports more complex operations needed to manage a delegation of tokens.
+A system account is only able to send and receive POWR from other accounts on the network, whereas a stake account supports more complex operations needed to manage a delegation of tokens.

-Stake accounts on Solana also work differently than those of other Proof-of-Stake blockchain networks that you may be familiar with.
-This document describes the high-level structure and functions of a Solana stake account.
+Stake accounts on Powerledger also work differently than those of other Proof-of-Stake blockchain networks that you may be familiar with.
+This document describes the high-level structure and functions of the stake account.

 #### Account Address